nvidian7/aws-cdk-leaderboard/README.md

 # Simple leaderboard project

+## Prepare CDK deploy & development environment

-This is a project for mobile game leaderboard service via aws cdk as a IaC.
+This is a project for mobile game leaderboard service via aws cdk as a IaC(Infrastructure as code).

 The `cdk.json` file tells the CDK Toolkit how to execute your app.